MAAC: Novel Alert Correlation Method To Detect Multi-step Attack: Related WORK

 \subsection{Natural Language Processing}

-Natural Language Processing technology (NLP) understands and analyzes natural language.
-NLP can be used in speech recognition, question-answering systems, machine translation, etc. With the maturity of this technology, its application in the field of information security has gradually expanded.
-Binary Code Similarity Detection \cite{asm2vec,Neural_Machine_Translation_Binary_Code_2019} uses natural language processing technology to represent binary code as a vector for similarity comparison.
-The word2vec model can map each word to a vector to represent the relationship between words. \cite{Neural_Machine_Translation_Binary_Code_2019} regard instructions as words and basic blocks as sentences, and use word2vec to embedding the instruction.
+Natural Language Processing (NLP) technology understands and analyzes natural language.
+NLP can be used in speech recognition, question-answering systems, machine translation, etc. With the maturity of this technology, its application in the field of cybersecurity has gradually increased.
+Binary code similarity comparison uses NLP technology to represent binary code as a vector for similarity comparison.
+The word2vec model \cite{2013Efficient} can map each word to a vector to represent the relationship between words.
+Zuo et al. \cite{Neural_Machine_Translation_Binary_Code_2019} regard instructions as words and basic blocks as sentences, and use word2vec to embedding the instruction.
 The advantage of this method is that it can solve the cross-architecture code containment problems.
-This research shows that using the methods, ideas, and techniques in NLP to perform the binary analysis is very promising.
-Other\cite{malioustwitter1,malioustwitter2,ClassifyingPhishingEmails} use NLP technology to identify phishing emails or malicious tweets.
+This research shows that using the methods, ideas, and techniques in NLP to perform the binary analysis is promising.